hyperledger/iroha-2-docs/src/guide/advanced/triggers.md

 #### Pre-commit Triggers

-This is a variant of timed triggers that gets run before transactions get committed.
+This is a variant of timed triggers that gets run before blocks with transactions get committed.
 It leaves a special event to be triggered in the next block.
 Effectively, it's a delayed pre-commit that can track the behaviour of transactions in the pipeline.

 ::: info